rust-lang/rust/src/doc/trpl/closures.md

 So, not only do closures with different signatures have different types, but different closures with the *same* signature have *different* types, as well!

-You can think of it this way: the behaviour of a closure is part of its type.
-Therefore, using a single type parameter for both accepted closures will accept the first of them, rejecting the second.
+You can think of it this way: the behavior of a closure is part of its type.
+Therefore, using a single type parameter for both closures will accept the first of them, rejecting the second.
 The distinct type of the second closure does not allow it to be represented by the same type parameter as that of the first.
 We acknowledge this, and